imarco20/imarco20/README.md

 ### My name is Marco,

 I analyze data to understand the world around me.
 I speak for numbers and imbue them with meaning.
-I also enjoy having deep enlightening conversations with influential people on my podcast “Hayah AKtar”.
+I also enjoy having deep enlightening conversations with influential people on my podcast “Hayah Aktar”.

 I am a graduate of the **faculty of engineering, Aerospace Department**, at Cairo university.
 I started my career before graduating out of college, by working as **the youngest "*Thinking Into Results*" program faciliatior** in the world.
 Few years later, I founded my own startup "*Increase*", and hosted "*Hayah Aktar*" podcast, which is one the most listened to podcasts in the Arab world.